 - The gypsum drywall or other ceiling material should be installed prior to the attic insulation.
 The weight of the insulation can cause the polyethylene to tear out.
-The drywall tape and mudding should be performed after the insulation has been installed as the weight/movement in the attic while installing the insulation may crack finished drywall joints. - The use of 5/8" gypsum drywall is recommended instead of 1/2" to reduce potential for bowing and cracking of drywall joints.
+Do not tape or mud joints in the drywall until after insulation has been installed as the weight/movement in the attic while installing insulation may crack finished joints. - 5/8" gypsum drywall is recommended instead of 1/2" to reduce potential for bowing and cracking of drywall joints.